yugabyte/yugabyte-db/docs/content/preview/develop/build-global-apps/_index.md

 ## Application design patterns

 Running applications in multiple data centers with data split across them is not a trivial task.
-YugabyteDB can be deployed in various configurations like single-region multi-zone or multi-region multi-zone configuration with ease.
-You can leverage some of our battle-tested design paradigms, which offer solutions to common problems faced in these scenarios.
-These proven paradigms offer solutions that can significantly accelerate your application development by saving time and resources that would otherwise be spent reinventing the wheel.

-When designing global applications, a lot of thought questions need to be answered first.
+When designing global applications, a lot of questions need to be answered first.
 Like,

 - How multiple instances of the application would run in different fault domains (regions/data centers)?
 - Will the application instances be identical or different?